 The pupil is invited to visit the class that they will be joining for a morning or afternoon session.
-Pupils are nominated a "Buddy" who supports them through the transitional phase.
+Our Lady's Catholic School Special Educational Needs Annual Report July 2024 Pupils are nominated a "Buddy" who supports them through the transitional phase.